ARA Santa Fe (S-21)

 ARA Santa Fe was an Argentine Balao-class submarine that was lost during the Falklands War.
-Built by the US during the Second World War, the ship operated in the United States Navy as USS Catfish (SS-339) until 1971 when she was transferred to the Argentine Navy.
+Built by the United States during the Second World War, the ship operated in the U.S. Navy as USS Catfish (SS-339) until 1971 when she was transferred to the Argentine Navy.
 She served until 1982 when she was captured by the British at South Georgia after being seriously damaged and subsequently sank along a pier, with just her conning tower (sail) visible above the waterline.
 The submarine was raised, towed out of the bay and scuttled in deep water in 1985.

 U.S. Navy service

 Catfish was launched 19 November 1944 by Electric Boat Co., Groton, Connecticut; sponsored by Mrs. J. J. Crowley; and commissioned 19 March 1945.

 Catfish sailed from New London 4 May 1945 for Pearl Harbor, arriving 29 June.
 After training and the installation of new equipment, she proceeded to Guam for special training, then departed 8 August on her first war patrol, a special mission to locate a minefield off Kyūshū.
 When the cease-fire order was given 15 August, she was ordered to the Yellow Sea for surface patrol and lifeguard duty.
 She returned to Guam 4 September, thence to the West Coast, arriving at Seattle 29 September.

 Based at San Diego, Catfish operated locally on the west coast and made two cruises to the Far East during which she conducted simulated war patrols and provided services to the Seventh Fleet.

 Catfish was extensively modernized in a GUPPY II conversion (August 1948–May 1949), giving her greater submerged speed and endurance.
 She was on another Far Eastern cruise when war broke out in Korea, already in the area, she made a reconnaissance patrol in support of the United Nations forces.
 Catfish returned to the States 20 October 1950 and was based in San Diego.

 After that the submarine carried out training exercises with the Naval Reserve off the west coast, operated with the Canadian Forces in joint antisubmarine warfare exercises, and made several cruises to the Far East.

 Catfish was decommissioned and transferred to the Argentine Navy on 1 July 1971.